How to Create a Stablecoin?

 - How much liquidity do I need from my stablecoins?

-- What kind of decentralization/independence do I require?
+- What kind of decentralization/independence do I seek?

-- How many audits can I afford to increase trust and reduce risk in my stablecoins?
+- How many audits can I afford to increase trust and reduce risks in my stablecoins?

 - How simple or complex do I want the whole architecture to be?

-Once you get the answer to the questions mentioned above, you will decide the type of stablecoin you want to build.
+Once you get the answer to the questions mentioned above, it will be easy for you to decide the type of stablecoin you want to build.

-2. Identify the platform and technologies required to build stablecoin
+2. Identify the blockchain platform and technologies required to build a stablecoin

-Once you narrow down to the type of stablecoin you need to develop, it is the time to select the platform to create a particular stablecoin.
-Initially, Ethereum was the only platform for building stablecoins, but it no longer the same case.
-There were around 11 stablecoins in the market in 2016, while 10 more were added in 2017.
-But today, there are more than 70 stablecoins and 140 are in development.
+Once you narrow down the type of stablecoin you want to develop, it is time to select the platform to create your stablecoin.
+Initially, Ethereum was the only platform for building stablecoins, but it is no longer the case.

-The majority of these stablecoins were running on Ethereum before 2018, but now, we are witnessing new entrants into the blockchain market.
-Other new platforms coming up to build stablecoins include Tron, EOS and more.
-In 2019, we saw a huge number of EOS stablecoin projects such as Carbon (CUSD), Tether, EUSD and EOSDT launched on EOS.
+The majority of stablecoins were running on Ethereum before 2018, but now, we are witnessing new entrants into the blockchain market.
+Other new platforms coming up to build stablecoins include Tron, EOS, and more.
+In 2019, we saw a huge number of EOS stablecoin projects such as Carbon (CUSD), Tether, EUSD, and EOSDT launched on EOS.
 People preferred building stablecoins on EOS as compared to Ethereum because of the following benefits of EOS:

 - Greater interoperability